kids aren't failing

 Tools.
 Not fixes.

-Tools don’t replace professional judgment.
-They strengthen it.
+They don’t replace professional judgment.
+They sharpen it.

 Design shapes experience.
 Clarity makes space for learning.